villinoid/systems_shell/README.md

 - When redirecting, a space must be put between the > or < and the file name, otherwise
 - Combining pipes and redirection operators will not work
 - Will not work if order of redirection is switched: > then <
-- Putting two ";" separators next to each other will break the program
+- Putting two ";" separators next to each other will break the program - Middle command doesn't know what to do
 - Up and down arrow key shortcuts for input will cause weird characters to show up
+- Any "special keys" send the escape keys, Ex left arrow pastes: "^[[D"
 ---

 ### Files & Function Headers: